-SmartICE’s current full- and part-time staff of 68 are 80% Indigenous or northerners, working from coordinating offices in Mittimatalik, Uqsuqtuuq, Nunainguk, Qikiqtarjuaq and Ikpiarjuk and St. John’s, as well as in partnering communities.
+SmartICE’s current full- and part-time staff are 80% Indigenous or northerners, working from coordinating offices in Mittimatalik, Uqsuqtuuq, Nunainguk, Qikiqtarjuaq and Ikpiarjuk and St. John’s, as well as in partnering communities.
 SmartICE trains its operators to produce, operate and maintain its technology; however, instead of using western training methods, they employ holistic, culturally contextualised approaches that build on Inuit Qaujimajatuqangit (IQ; Inuit knowledge and values) and employ Inuit ways of knowing and learning.
 Their training is delivered by Inuit for Inuit, using staff who live in the regions and can provide training in Inuktitut.

 In 2019 SmartICE launched the award-winning Northern Production Centre in Nain, Nunatsiavut, the first of a series of proposed technology production facilities that train Inuit youth to assemble SmartICE sensors for distribution across Inuit Nunangat and northern territories.
 Through their Employment Readiness and Technology Production program, SmartICE provides meaningful training opportunities to help reduce barriers faced by Inuit to sustainable employment and continuing education.